 - Take notes on the bird sounds you hear in a field journal or notebook.
 By writing detailed descriptions of the sounds, you’ll force yourself to listen more closely and you will have a reference to use when comparing to audio clips or field guides.

 Most of all, have fun listening to birds and learning their language, even if you can’t always identify them by sound alone.
-Just as it is impossible to visually identify every bird in the field, it will also be impossible to identify every one you hear.
-Perfecting your bird sound identification techniques, however, can make this hobby even more rewarding and you will better appreciate the diversity of avian life you see and hear.
+Just as it is impossible to visually identify every bird in the field, it will also be impossible to identify every bird you hear.
+Perfecting your bird sound identification techniques, however, can make this hobby even more rewarding and you will better appreciate the diversity of bird life you see and hear.